EGO4D/docs/docs/updates.md

 ## NLQ Annotation Updates

 Natural Language Queries has been updated to include additional query and video coverage.
-For train and val, there are now 27k queries vs 19k in v1, in addition to a small number of fixes for specific queries.
-(Specifically, a number of query time intervals were specified as point in time with start=end and have been updated to include the time interval.)
+For train and val, there are now 27k validated queries vs 17.3k in v1.

+In addition to a a number of queries were 0s (i.e. point in time with start=end) and those intervals have been annotated to correct that.
+(See: [https://github.com/EGO4D/episodic-memory/issues/14](https://github.com/EGO4D/episodic-memory/issues/14) & special thanks to @[md-mohaiminul](https://github.com/md-mohaiminul) for the flag there.)

 ## Erroneous Videos Removed From Dataset & Benchmarks